ese050/gcp-devops-project/readme.md

-# this is a repo for our GCP DevOps project
+# Docker flash application

+- this application is written in python
+- it shall be deployed on GKE